lucavallin/syn/README.md

-# whopooped
+# syn
-Litterbox monitoring using the Raspberry Pi, Google Cloud and React Native.
-My cats Ake & Runa won't be happy.
+Visual monitoring using the Raspberry Pi, Google Cloud and React Native.

 ## Raspberry Pi
 I have used the following components for the Raspberry Pi: